kiran-machineni/devops-interview-preparation/README.md

 3. Make your modifications.
 4. Submit a pull request.

-For more details, please refer to the [Contribution Guidelines](CONTRIBUTING.md).
+For more details, please take a look at the [Contribution Guidelines](CONTRIBUTING.md).

 ## Question Categories